Essentials tasks to prepare your home for winter are often quick and inexpensive to undertake but could prevent costly remedial work down the line.

 Give outdoor lighting a good clean (shutting off the power to the unit first).
 Check that the bulbs are still working, and if they are not, swap over to LED bulbs.

 10. Add draught proofing to windows and doors

 With current energy prices rises, undertaking draught proofing measures can be a relatively simple and cost-effective way of improving your home's thermal performance.

-Adding secondary glazing to draughty single-glazed windows can be cost-effective alternative to replacing windows.
+For those with single-glazed windows, secondary glazing can be a cost-effective and quick alternative to replacing windows.

 If you do have a woodburner or open fire, protecting seasoned firewood from the elements is a key outdoor job in winter.
 So, now is the time to invest in a dedicated log store, or to build your own, perhaps using palettes.

 The best log stores are slightly elevated from the ground, feature a solid roof with an overhang (to protect firewood from the rain) but are also open to the front or sides (or both) to allow for good ventilation.

 A dedicated log store will also provide a place to season wet wood ready for next winter.